20 Delicious Low Carb Recipes Perfect for the CookoutArticle posted in: Diet & Nutrition South Beach DIY

 How do you know if you’re buying great scallops?
 Look for the words “diver” or dry-packed and avoid scallops that are unnaturally white and soggy because they’ve been sitting in a preservative solution.
 Hit up the farmers market for the veggies!

 We saved quite possibly the best recipe for last.
 Here’s how you enjoy a juicy cheeseburger without falling off track.
 This recipe combines Swiss cheese with mustard and onion for flavor.
-Feel free to add a whole wheat bun when you reach Phase 2.
+Feel free to add a whole wheat bun if it fits into your daily net carb limit.